unleashit/npm-library/readme.md

 Run Storybook (WIP): `yarn run storybook`

-Other scripts are available to build, publish to NPM, clean, etc.
+Other scripts are available to build, publish to NPM, clean, etc. Hooks are in place on the following commands:

+- pre-commit: test, lint, and commit lint
+- pre-publish: build

 ### CSS